-To minimize potential fire danger, future developments must adhere to more strict fire safety development guidelines, such as the Hillside Zoning Ordinance (1981), brush clearances, fire resistance construction materials, adequate source of water, and emergency backup power.
+To minimize potential fire danger, future developments must adhere to fire safety development guidelines, such as the Hillside Zoning Ordinance (1981), brush clearances, fire resistance construction materials, sufficient water, and backup power.

 Windstorms

 The seasonal Santa Ana wind conditions pose windstorm threats in Claremont.
 Windstorms are severe winds blowing at over 40 miles per hour.
 Windstorms can cause damage to properties, overhead utility lines, and infrastructure.
 A windstorm incident in January 1997 resulted in the City and County of Los Angeles declaring a state of local emergency.
 This 1997 windstorm produced winds of up to 106 miles per hour, uprooted over 1,000 of Claremont’s treasured trees, and damaged residences, automobiles, and utility lines.
+In January 2022, another severe windstorm incident impacted the city.
+Winds in excess of 70 miles per hour felled over 300 trees, damaged homes and other structures, interrupted power service to approximately 1,400 homes and required weeks of clean-up activities.